ACWA Power

-ACWA Power is a developer, investor, co-owner and operator of a portfolio of power generation and desalinated water production plants with a presence in 14 countries across the Middle East, Africa, and Central and Southeast Asia.
-ACWA Power's portfolio of projects in operation and development has an investment value of USD 107.5 billion, and a capacity of 78.85 GW of power and produces 9.5 million m3 /day of desalinated water.
+Acwa (formerly ACWA Power) is a developer, investor, co-owner and operator of a portfolio of power generation and desalinated water production plants with a presence in 14 countries across the Middle East, Africa, and Central and Southeast Asia.
+Acwa's portfolio of projects in operation and development has an investment value of USD 107.5 billion, and a capacity of 78.85 GW of power and produces 9.5 million m3 /day of desalinated water.

 Its energy portfolio includes thermal power plants, solar power plants (photovoltaic (PV) and concentrated solar power (CSP)), wind, water desalination plants, and green hydrogen projects.

 Background

 Headquartered in Saudi Arabia, ACWA Power maintains regional offices in Riyadh, Jeddah, Dubai, Baku, Beijing, Cairo, Addis Abbaba, Jakarta, Amman, Rabat, Muscat, Johannesburg, Istanbul, Tashkent, and Hanoi.
-It invests in, develops, co-owns and operates a portfolio of + 100 projects with the capacity of 78.85 GW of power and produce 9.5 million m3 /day of desalinated water.
+It invests in, develops, co-owns and operates a portfolio of +100 projects with the capacity of 98 GW of power and produce 9.5 million m3 /day of desalinated water.
 ACWA Power and its subsidiary operating companies employ around 4,000 people in projects in 14 different countries.

+In January 2026, the company officially changed its trading name from ACWA Power to Acwa and unveiled a new brand identity.
+This rebranding marked the company’s transition from a regional Saudi Arabian developer to a global infrastructure platform managing over US$115 billion in assets across 15 countries.
+The refreshed identity is built around the "energy quadrilemma" of affordability, sustainability, security, and speed.
+Coinciding with the rebrand, Acwa announced a strategic goal to double its assets under management to US$250 billion by 2030, focusing on large-scale green hydrogen, next-generation desalination, and renewable energy storage.